Grand Power K100: Design details

-Additional models
+Variants

+According to manufacturer, these are the variants of the K100.

+G9F

+Rimfire version based on the P380, which holds 15 cartridges that must be reloaded manually, as the low power of Flobert ammunition is insufficient to trigger blowback-operated reloading.

+Like the K100F, it includes individual cartridge adapters.

+K100F MK7

+6mm Flobert version, which includes adapters into which the cartridges are inserted.

+The magazine holds 10 rounds, and reloading is manual, as this cartridge does not generate sufficient power to cycle the action via blowback on its own.

+K22S/K22 X-Trim

-K22S/K22 X-Trim - Two .22lr versions of the K100.
+Two .22lr versions of the K100.
 The K22S has fixed sights, and the K22 X-Trim has adjustable sights.

 Both are manufactured on the same steel chassis and grip of the center-fire models, and have steel not zinc alloy slides.

-They are stand alone firearms, and not conversion kits.
+They are stand alone firearms, not conversion kits.
 Using a direct blowback system rather than the rotary lock up, the rimfire barrels are dovetailed and pinned into the steel chassis.

+P1

-P1 - 93 mm barrel and matching slide using the same frame.
+93 mm barrel and matching slide using the same frame.

+P1S

-P1S - 93 mm barrel and matching slide using the subcompact P11 frame/grip.
+93 mm barrel and matching slide using the subcompact P11 frame/grip.

+P1 Ultra

-P1 Ultra - scalloped slide and exposed 93 mm barrel using the same frame.
+Scalloped slide and exposed 93 mm barrel using the same frame.
 40 g lighter than the P1.

+P11

-P11 - 85 mm barrel and matching slide with subcompact frame/grip and 12-round magazine.
+85 mm barrel and matching slide with subcompact frame/grip and 12-round magazine.

+P9M

-P9M - 93 mm barrel chambered in 9mm Makarov and matching slide using the same frame.
+93 mm barrel chambered in 9mm Makarov and matching slide using the same frame.

+X-Trim

-X-Trim - A sporting version of the K100 with a scalloped slide and tighter fit.
+Sporting version of the K100 with a scalloped slide and tighter fit.
+No firing pin block.

+Target

-Target - An adjustable-sight version of the K100 featuring a micrometric adjustable rear and fiber optic front sight.
+Adjustable-sight version of the K100 featuring a micrometric adjustable rear and fiber optic front sight.

+X-Calibur

-X-Calibur - For 2012, a new model with a longer fluted bull barrel and scalloped slide was introduced.
+For 2012, a new model with a longer fluted bull barrel and scalloped slide was introduced.
 Felt recoil and front sight lift is noticeably reduced.
+No firing pin block.

+P40/P45

-P40/P45 - For 2013, a new larger grip frame sized to fit the .45 ACP cartridge was introduced.
+For 2013, a new larger grip frame sized to fit the .45 ACP cartridge was introduced.
 The P40 is chambered in .40 S&W, 10mm Auto and .357 SIG.
 The P45 is chambered in .45 ACP.
 Using the same rotary locking barrel system, and the same 108 mm barrel length, the larger-caliber guns use many of the same proven components of the 9mm models.

+P40L/P45L

-P40L/P45L - For 2014, a 127mm/5-inch barrel and corresponding slide model was added to the larger caliber line up.
+For 2014, a 127mm/5-inch barrel and corresponding slide model was added to the larger caliber line up.
 The P40L is chambered in .40 S&W, 10mm Auto and .357 SIG.

+Q100

-Q100 - A striker fired version of the K100 intended primarily for armed forces and self-defense.
+striker fired version of the K100 intended primarily for armed forces and self-defense.

 The Q100 has a 108mm barrel and the same modular grip as the K100.
 The initial version will be in 9x19.

+Q1/Q1S

-Q1/Q1S - A shorter slide and barrel than the Q100, either on the standard full sized grip (Q1) or combined with the subcompact grip shared with the P11 and P1S (Q1S).
+Features a shorter slide and barrel than the Q100, either on the standard full sized grip (Q1) or combined with the subcompact grip shared with the P11 and P1S (Q1S).